Crown Lynn: Government supply

-After the outbreak of World War II in 1939, only essential goods were imported into New Zealand, and by December 1940 no imported crockery was available in the country.
+After the outbreak of World War II in 1939, only essential goods were imported into New Zealand, and by December 1940 no imported crockery was available.
 Under a directive from the wartime Ministry of Supply, the company produced thousands of coffee mugs and plates for the American forces stationed in New Zealand and the Pacific Islands, as well as tableware for New Zealand military and domestic use.

 One and a half million cups were made in the financial year from April 1943 to March 1944.
 Those early cups had a significant flaw: the handles broke off easily.
 However, the year's production reports said that "the quality of the articles is steadily increasing".
 This type of utilitarian tableware became central to Crown Lynn, and the company gained a reputation for supplying sturdy and reliable products.
 This reputation culminated when the company was also contracted to supply the New Zealand Railways Department with tableware, and ultimately the Crown Lynn Railways cup and saucer became a twentieth-century icon in the country.

 The Crown Lynn lines of military and Railways crockery were highly successful.
 However, because there was no crockery imported into New Zealand, the range had to be extended to suit the domestic market.
 A tunnel kiln was built in 1941, and the following year a new range of tableware was produced including pudding basins, casserole dishes and various sized chamber pots.
 However, due to shortages of material and labour, the decorations were simple.
 Alongside this extended range, the Railways cups and saucers continued to be produced in bulk.
 Clark continued to be innovative, founding a laboratory to test clay samples and a variety of other scientific tasks.